 LGBTQ Health Care: Answers from Expert Paula Neira

-Looking for a health care provider is never easy, but for lesbian, gay, bisexual and transgender (LGBT) individuals, the search is especially challenging.
-Faced with inadequate — and sometimes hostile — care, many LGBT patients are understandably reluctant to share their sexual orientation and gender identity.
-Paula M. Neira , Program Director of LGBTQ+ Equity and Education, Johns Hopkins Medicine Office of Diversity, Inclusion and Health Equity, lawyer and former naval officer, explains the importance of coming out and offers advice for finding the right doctor.
+Looking for a health care provider is never easy, but for lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) individuals, the search is especially challenging.
+Faced with inadequate — and sometimes hostile — care, many LGBTQ patients are understandably reluctant to share their sexual orientation and gender identity.
+Paula M. Neira, Program Director of LGBTQ+ Equity and Education, Johns Hopkins Medicine Office of Diversity, Inclusion and Health Equity, lawyer and former naval officer, explains the importance of coming out and offers advice for finding the right doctor.

 How can I find an LGBTQ-friendly provider?

-Unfortunately, there’s no easy way to gauge a doctor’s familiarity with LGBT care.
-Organizations like GLMA: Health Professionals Advancing LGBT Equality have created databases to help patients find knowledgeable providers, but options are limited in certain areas.
+Unfortunately, there’s no easy way to gauge a doctor’s familiarity with LGBTQ care.
+Organizations like GLMA: Health Professionals Advancing LGBTQ Equality have created databases to help patients find knowledgeable providers, but options are limited in certain areas.
 Most patients will need to do their own homework to find a supportive clinician.

 To make sure that the doctor you’ve found is a good fit, have an open conversation during your first appointment.
 Although you may be fearful of discrimination, open and honest communication is vital to quality medical care.

-When meeting with a new physician, start with a question as simple as, “What experience do you have caring for LGBT patients?”
+When meeting with a new physician, start with a question as simple as, “What experience do you have caring for LGBTQ patients?”
 If your provider is not familiar with this area, ask if he or she has colleagues who are.
 If you encounter hostility, you will need to look elsewhere.
 Remember, your doctor should be a source of support — not judgment.